 The PREA Coordinator discussed the agency's system for determining the type of training required of a contractor or volunteer.
 The agency has a level system where individuals identified as a level one would receive a three-hour training on the agency's policy on how to prevent, detect, respond, and report sexual abuse and sexual harassment.
-A level two individual will receive a thirty-minute training that consist of a fifteen-minute video and fifteen minutes of instruction of a trained facilitator.
+A level two individual will receive a thirty-minute training that consist of a fifteenminute video and fifteen minutes of instruction of a trained facilitator.
 A level three individual would be asked to read and sign a PREA acknowledgement form.
 The form explains the agency's zero tolerance policy and the signer agrees to agreement to abide by these rules.
 Anyone assigned a level four status will have to be escorted throughout the facility by staff.
 The auditor was assigned a level three status, and read and signed the PREA acknowledgment form each day during the onsite visit.

 Documentation of received training is forwarded to the Compliance/Accreditation Manager.
 Once documented, the individual who has a level one or two status will receive a special name badge which identifies to security staff that this person has received PREA training and does not need to sign the PREA acknowledgment form.
+Should a level one or two contractor or volunteer forget their badge, they would be required to read and sign the PREA acknowledgement form.